University of Michigan–Flint: Independent proposal and the four-year Flint College (1964–1971)

-University of Michigan–Flint (1971–)
+University of Michigan–Flint (1971–present)

 In 1970, Flint College received its own accreditation independent from the main campus in Ann Arbor, from the North Central Association of Colleges and Schools.
 In 1971, the Regents officially changed the name of the institution to the University of Michigan-Flint.
 The Regents later named William E. Moran as the first chancellor of the university.
 Two schools were formed at Flint in 1975, the College of Arts and Sciences, the School of Management.

 The community and city assisted UM–Flint in acquiring 42 acres along the Flint River. $5 million over five years was pledged towards a new campus in 1972 by the C.S.
 Mott Foundation.
 During September 1972, sixteen temporary buildings were erected to ease campus overcrowding, pressuring the Regents to move UM-Flint to its current location along the Flint River.